Bringing Tripetto to everyone

 We’re launching the Tripetto Studio for all to create and deploy powerful online interactions with your audience.
-Build cleverly flowing forms and surveys on a self-organizing drawing board and share these with a link or embedded in a website or application.
+Build cleverly flowing forms and surveys on a self-organizing storyboard and share these with a link or embedded in a website or application.
 Or use Tripetto for easy composing only and then bypass it completely by self-hosting what you build and collect.

 The Tripetto Studio is free for now.
 No account required to give it a try.